serpentine Fruit

 MORE INFO

 This soft serpentine is layered, of varying hardness and almost without cracks.
-It is quite easy to chisel, but the varying hardness can be a little challenging.
+It can be chiselled quite easily, but the varying hardness can be somewhat challenging.

 TECHNICAL DETAILS